dgreen/dgreen.github.io/_posts/2024-01-17-migrate-from-evernote-to-obsidian.md

 ### Pre-migration clean-up
 Since Evernote and Obsidian have different rules for tags and titles, you may wish to do some pre-work in Evernote before beginning the process.
 I have written an [article](https://glimmer.gwizlabs.net/blog/2023/09/11/evernote-naming-for-interoperability/) discussing some of the issues.

+The [Yarle documentation](https://github.com/akosbalasko/yarle#note-links-over-notebooks-no-problem-here-is-what-to-do) suggests making a TOC note of all notes in each notebook to reduce errors in bad linking due to duplicate note names.

 ### Export to ENEX Files